CartoDB/airship/docs/guides/10-integrating-react.md

 In the **render** function you can bind `string`, `number`and `boolean` values as simple HTML attributes.
 Just as you do with a normal HTML tag.

 In the **componentDidMount** you can setup event listeners and bind attributes that are `arrays` or `objects`.
-Those types can't be passed as simple HTML attributes so you need to hook them up here.
+Those types cannot be passed as simple HTML attributes so you need to hook them up here.

 Use **componentDidUpdate** to update the bind properties values.